Community ENT Clinic (Community Assessment Service CAS ENT)

 - Assessment for Sleep studies

-Assessment for hearing aids is no longer carried out in the Community ENT clinic; patients should be advised to access- an approved Hearing Care Centre.
+Do not refer for hearing aids.
+Assessment for hearing aids is no longer carried out in the Community ENT clinic.

 On a Tuesday evening clinic we have an audiologist who can measure pure tone audiometry and tympanometry.

-However if the hearing test is for a child under 4 it is more suitable to refer them to children’s services.
+However if the hearing test is for a child under 16 it is more suitable to refer them to the Paediatric Audiology Service

 The nasendoscope is routinely used as part of the ENT assessment to examine the nasal cavities, pharynx and larynx.
 It is used to: